Showing posts with label partial shade hikes. Show all posts

 -hiking poles may come in handy for those looking for more stability

--lots of vegetation, lizards, and insects to look at.
+-lots of vegetation, lizards, and insects to discover and enjoy

 Pick right side for more of a challenge to go up steep left side at end of loop.
 Left side to go down steeper side.